 A grant is up to a max of 50% of eligible costs up to €150,000.
-Budgetary constraints on the LEO would dictate that very few projects would be awarded this maximum of this in one approval.
-Grants awarded tend to be in the region of €20-€50,000.
+However, budgetary constraints on the LEO would dictate that it is highly unlikely that a project would be awarded this maximum in one approval.
+In essence grants awarded tend to be in the region of €10k-€40,000.
+Any project seeking more than €40k would have to be first recommended by the LEO committee then it must go to a further Enterprise Ireland Committee.

 A business may return to the LEO with further applications for funding upon expansion, where further investment may be required in machinery, marketing or salaries.